-With more than 25 locations along the Cumberland Valley Beer Trail, the choices can get overwhelming.
+With more than 20 locations along the Cumberland Valley Beer Trail, the choices can get overwhelming.
 Here are some favorites to help you narrow your search for the perfect drink.
 Better yet, sign up for our free mobile passport, check-in at each of the locations on your mobile device, and start earning prizes.
 Want to learn more about what's happening along the Beer Trail?
 Sign up for our monthly newsletter.

 Desperate Times Brewery

 I’m all about the dark and robust beers and one of my favorite places to find them is at Desperate Times Brewery in Carlisle.
-Their Black Forest Schwarzbier, Vanilla Robust Porter, and Honest Lawbreaker are roasty, smooth and balanced with a full-bodied flavor.
-In fact, the Black Forest Schwarzbier won a 2nd place ribbon in the Dark Lager category at the first Pennsylvania Craft Beer Competition and also won a silver medal at the 2017 Great American Beer Festival.
+Their Black Forest Schwarzbier, Vanilla Robust Porter, and Honest Lawbreaker are roasty, smooth, and balanced with a full-bodied flavor.
+In fact, the Black Forest Schwarzbier won a gold medal in the Dark Lager category at the 2020 U.S. Open Beer Championship.
 Each one pairs nicely with the German-inspired food menu which offers, among other items, a selection of authentic sausages, schnitzel, and homemade sauerkraut.
 If you don’t like dark beers, Desperate Times has plenty of other options, with 12 rotating beers on tap.

 Molly Pitcher Brewing Co.